Feeling a bit down on yourself because you don’t fit the current beauty ‘ideal’? These 5 steps to better body positivity can help!

 4. Beauty Boosts

-You always, always deserve the best, so shake up your self-identity by treating yourself to a makeover!
+You always deserve the best!
+So shake up your self-identity by treating yourself to a makeover.

 For example, this could focus on your clothes.
-If you always wear long sleeves to hide your ‘fat’ arms, go shopping for beautifully flattering alternatives, like tops with half-cut or billowy short sleeves – or even try to rock a tank top that’s cut to drape well on your body.
+If you always wear long sleeves to hide your ‘fat’ arms, go shopping for beautifully flattering alternatives, like tops with half-cut or billowy short sleeves.

 It could also focus on your makeup.
-If you rarely wear makeup, try giving yourself a dab of statement lipstick, or at least some mascara to open up your eyes.
+If you rarely wear any, try giving yourself a dab of statement lipstick, or at least some mascara to open up your eyes.
 Wider eyes and a direct gaze indicate confidence, and this message will be felt by those you interact with.
-Once they start treating you like a more confident person, you will feel like a more confident one, too!

 It’s hard to be grateful to your body when you’re ashamed of it, and you wish it were different.
 However, there are always things about your body to be very thankful for!
 Your body keeps you alive.
-Your body carries you every day.
+It body carries you every day.
 Your body protects you in many ways.
-Your body has survived a lifetime of events so far.
+It has survived a lifetime of events so far.
 Your body allows you to perceive beauty and feel pleasure.
-Think about what your body does for you, instead of what you wish it did for you.
-Practice taking time every day to thank your body for all that it does.
+For better body positivity, think about what your body does for you, instead of what you wish it did for you.

 Loads of women have built better body positivity by creating blogs and websites to underscore their self love, and to help others do the same.
-For example, Garner Style is an Instagram account of a curvy woman who loves her plus sized body; Marie Denee is a proudly plus-sized fashionista, and Adios Barbie is the body image website that examines the intersections of race, gender, ability, class, and sexuality that go into our body image identities.
-And there’s even The Body Positive website that focuses on this issue and nothing else.
+For example, Danae Mercer shows you tricks Instagrammers use to look thinner.
+Garner Style is an Instagram account of a curvy woman who loves her plus sized body, and The Body Positive website focuses on this issue and nothing else.

 Connect with these women on social media, and you’ll never feel alone!

 Yes, you can move beyond the insecurities that hold you back from your full potential!
-Through intentional acts of body positivity, your relationship with yourself and your friends will be nourished and grow to new heights.
+Through intentional acts of better body positivity, your relationship with yourself will be nourished.
+Be prepared to grow to new heights!